MLS performance in the CONCACAF Champions Cup

-Major League Soccer teams have participated in the CONCACAF Champions League each season since the tournament began its current format in 2008–09.
-Previously, MLS teams played in the CONCACAF Champions Cup.
+Major League Soccer teams have participated in the CONCACAF Champions Cup (formerly the CONCACAF Champions League from 2008 to 2023) each season since 1997.
+As of 2023, a maximum of ten MLS teams can qualify to the CONCACAF Champions Cup each season — one from the US Open Cup, one from the Canadian Championship, three through the Leagues Cup berths, and five through Major League Soccer.

-MLS may send up to five teams to the CONCACAF Champions League each season — up to four from the United States, and up to one from Canada.

-The first MLS team to finish first in its group was Real Salt Lake in 2010.
+Under the Champions Cup's updated format starting in 2008–09, the first MLS team to finish first in its group was Real Salt Lake in 2010.

 The first Champions League title won by an MLS side occurred in 2022, when Seattle Sounders FC defeated Mexico's UNAM 5–2 on aggregate in the final.
-Real Salt Lake, CF Montréal, Toronto FC and Los Angeles FC all also reached the final, with Real Salt Lake losing to Monterrey in 2011, CF Montréal to Club América in 2015, Toronto FC to Guadalajara in 2018 and Los Angeles FC to UANL in 2020, respectively.
-Seattle are thus far the only MLS team to have won the Champions League under its current format since 2008–09, and therefore will be the first MLS side to participate at the FIFA Club World Cup.
+Seattle was therefore the first MLS side to participate at the FIFA Club World Cup.
+Real Salt Lake, CF Montréal, Toronto FC, Los Angeles FC, Columbus Crew and Vancouver Whitecaps FC all also reached the final, with Real Salt Lake losing to Monterrey in 2011, CF Montréal to América in 2015, Toronto FC to Guadalajara in 2018, Los Angeles FC to UANL in 2020, León in 2023, Columbus Crew to Pachuca in 2024 and Vancouver Whitecaps FC to Cruz Azul in 2025, respectively.

 Performance by round

-The following table shows the number of MLS participants in the Champions League each season, as well as the number of MLS teams that have reached various stages in the knockout rounds.
+The following table shows the number of MLS participants in the Champions Cup each season, as well as the number of MLS teams that have reached various stages in the knockout rounds.
 MLS teams performed poorly during the first two years, as fixture congestion from the Superliga tournament as well as CONCACAF Champions League preliminary rounds meant that MLS teams often fielded teams without their first choice players.

-Beginning in 2018, the Champions League format was changed to eliminate group play and the knockout round starts with sixteen teams rather than eight.
+Beginning in 2018, the Champions League format was changed to eliminate group play and the knockout round started with sixteen teams rather than eight.
+Beginning in 2024, the format was expanded to include five knockout rounds and twenty-seven teams.